Why embracing innovation is vital to help keep workers safe on our roads

 It comes as Road Safety Week launches today (Monday 14 Nov), with the spotlight on the theme of ‘Safer Roads for All’.

-We believe nobody should come to harm while travelling or working on our roads and are therefore investing in connected and autonomous plant innovations which help remove workers away from potentially dangerous situations.
+National Highways believes nobody should come to harm while travelling or working on its roads and is therefore investing in connected and autonomous plant innovations which help remove workers away from potentially dangerous situations.

 Shane Wimble spent around seven years putting out traffic management in the 1990s – but his body will pay the toll for the rest of his life.